 The historical museum is also just a short distance from the Maritime Museum and not too far from Kitsilano Beach.

 The Museum of Vancouver is a pretty good museum and definitely worth visiting if you’re interested in learning about the city’s past.
 We really like it.
-It’s also not unreasonably priced at a little more than $40 for a family of four.
+It’s also not unreasonably priced.

 The Museum of Vancouver is an especially “best place” to visit on a rainy day, provided that you like museums and history.